 Shipping traffic through Egypt's Suez Canal has resumed after workers managed to free a huge container ship that was blocking it.

-Osama Rabie, chairman of the Suez Canal Authority, told reporters that the waterway reopened at 6 p.m. on Monday, local time.
+Suez Canal Authority Chairman Osama Rabie said the waterway reopened at 6 p.m. on Monday, local time.